RealLifeGeek/AI-generated-Text-Recogniser/README.md

 ## Challenges

-<i>Edited or hybrid content:</i> If an AI-generated post is slightly edited by a human, or vice versa, your system may struggle to accurately classify it.
+<i>Edited or hybrid content:</i> If an AI-generated post is slightly edited by a human, or vice versa, the system may struggle to accurately classify it.

 <i>Context understanding:</i> The tool doesn’t consider the broader context of the post, such as who authored it, their writing style, or the cultural and situational nuances.